ROMEO: Exploring Juliet through the Lens of Assembly Language: Related Work

 \section{Related Work}

-In this section, we review previous work related to our investigation in two main areas.
-We consider approaches to vulnerability detection that use an assembly language or machine code representation, and we explore work that uses the Juliet test suite as a benchmark or evaluation dataset.
+In this section, we review previous work related to our investigation.
+We focus on two main areas.
+First, we consider approaches to vulnerability detection that use an assembly language or machine code representation.
+Second, we explore work that uses the Juliet test suite as a benchmark or evaluation dataset.